cyrus-and/chrome-remote-interface/README.md

   return the numeric index of a tab.
 Defaults to a function which returns the currently active tab (`function (tabs) { return 0; }`).
 - `protocol`: [Remote Debugging Protocol][rdb] descriptor object.
-  Defaults to the protocol fetched directly from Chrome, if available, otherwise falls back to an hardcoded version.
+  Defaults to the protocol fetched directly from the Chrome repository, if available, otherwise falls back to an hardcoded version.

 `callback` is a listener automatically added to the `connect` event of the returned `EventEmitter`.